-Since those times we have grown into one of the best child care centers in Jacksonville.
-In the summer, we enroll an average of 250 children between our preschool and summer camp program.
+Currently, we enroll an average of 250 children between our preschool and summer camp programs combined.
 Our objective is to provide quality child care in a relaxed environment with an emphasis on child development.

 Since 2009, all areas of our Infant, Preschool and School Age programs have been accredited by Apple (Accredited Professional Preschool Learning Environment) through the Florida Association of Child Care management.
 This national standards-based and rigorous program makes Happy Acres eligible as a Gold Seal Center under Florida Statute.

 Continually since 1966, Happy Acres Ranch’s Summer Camp has been accredited by the American Camp Association, recognized as the leading national association for summer camps.

 ACA accredits over 2,400 camps and ACA-Accredited camps are required to meet up to 300 standards for health, safety, and program quality with re-inspections every three years.
 Happy Acres is proud to be one of only two ACA accredited camps in the Jacksonville area.